With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

 When I searched for a song, It loaded the chords and melody into Hookpad to analyze and manipulate the arrangement.

-I find that demystifying what other great musicians are doing to create the songs I love gives me more confidence and visualization into writing better songs.
+I find that demystifying what other great musicians are doing to create the songs I love gives me more confidence and visualization to write better songs.

-I haven’t experimented with this yet, but I could see how writing new music could be really effective using this as a starting point.
+I haven’t experimented with this yet, but I could see how writing new music could be effective by using this as a starting point.
 Suppose you wanted to write a song with a similar vibe.
-You could pull up the track then alter the song’s key, melody, and chord progression to be something new entirely.
+You could pull up the track and then alter the song’s key, melody, and chord progression to something new.

-TheoryTab Trends is another way to analyze popular songs and come up with good chord progressions.
+TheoryTab Trends is another way to analyze popular songs and develop good chord progressions.

 In TheoryTab, I can choose a chord, and it will show me the statistics around the next most often selected by other songwriters.

 It will also give me examples of songs that use this chord progression to further investigate what makes that song tick within Hookpad.